MatthiasKoehler/DMPC_for_dynamic_cooperation/README.md

 }
 ```

-Please also cite the relevant works listed above if you use the decentralised SQP scheme or the terminal constraint design.
+Please also cite the relevant works and dependancies listed above if you use the decentralised SQP scheme or the terminal constraint design.